semangatpagi/ikasmaklaravel/README.md

 # Laravel 12 and Tailwind CSS Starter

-Laravel is the most popular free and open-source PHP web framework that helps you build modern web applications and API's based on a model-view-controller (MVC) programming architecture.
-It's an iteration of the [Symfony](https://flowbite.com/docs/getting-started/symfony/) framework and it's being used by millions of developers and companies around the world.

 [Check out this guide](https://flowbite.com/docs/getting-started/laravel/) to learn how to set up a new Laravel project together with Tailwind CSS and the UI components from Flowbite to enhance your front-end development workflow.

 ## Create a Laravel app